-The bvFTD is a neurodegenerative syndrome that presents with personality and behavior changes often considered psychiatric in nature, such as apathy, disinhibition, loss of empathy, new compulsive behaviors, hyperorality, and executive dysfunction (1).
-Many people with bvFTD are initially diagnosed with a PPD, such as bipolar disorder or schizophrenia (2, 3).
-Conversely, those with a PPD are sometimes inaccurately diagnosed with bvFTD (4).
+The behavioral variant of frontotemporal dementia (bvFTD) is a neurodegenerative syndrome that presents with personality and behavior changes often considered "psychiatric" in nature, such as apathy, disinhibition, loss of empathy, new compulsive behaviors, hyperorality and executive dysfunction .
+Many people with bvFTD are initially diagnosed with a primary psychiatric disorder (such as bipolar disorder or schizophrenia .
+Conversely, those with a primary psychiatric disorder are sometimes inaccurately diagnosed with bvFTD .
 Accurate diagnosis is important for several reasons.
-The prognosis of a psychiatric disorder differs from that of an incurable progressive neurodegenerative condition, and treatment options differ.
-A considerable proportion of bvFTD is inherited in an autosomal dominant fashion (5).
-Patient and family counseling, then, will differ considerably between PPDs and bvFTD.
+The prognosis of a psychiatric disorder differs from that of an incurable progressive neurodegenerative condition and treatment options differ.
+A considerable proportion of bvFTD is inherited in an autosomal dominant fashion .
+Patient and family counseling, then, will differ considerably between primary psychiatric disorders and bvFTD.
 Accurate and early diagnosis is also essential for enrollment in clinical research.

-bvFTD is associated with underlying frontotemporal lobar degeneration, a histopathological diagnosis involving misfolding of tau, transactive response DNA binding protein 43 kDa, or fused in sarcoma protein (5).
+bvFTD is associated with underlying frontotemporal lobar degeneration, a histopathological diagnosis involving misfolding of tau, TAR-DNA binding protein 43, or Fused in Sarcoma (FUS) protein .
 While biomarkers are increasingly available to assess for Alzheimer's disease pathology, no specific biomarker is available for bvFTD.
 Diagnosis therefore depends primarily upon on clinical assessment.
-While current diagnostic criteria for bvFTD perform reasonably well in distinguishing underlying Alzheimer's disease pathology from frontotemporal lobar degeneration, these criteria are less helpful for distinguishing FTD from PPDs (6).
+While current diagnostic criteria for bvFTD perform reasonably well in distinguishing underlying Alzheimer's pathology from frontotemporal lobar degeneration, these criteria are less helpful for distinguishing FTD from primary psychiatric disorders .

-Until recently, however, there was no standardized consensus on tools to guide practitioners' attempts to distinguish PPDs from bvFTD.
-In response to this need, the Neuropsychiatric International Consortium for Frontotemporal Dementia (NIC-FTD) was established to develop consensus recommendations for best practices in the evaluation of adults with new-onset behavioral changes in midlife and late life that may indicate bvFTD.
+Until recently, however, there was no standardized consensus on tools to guide practitioners attempts to distinguish primary psychiatric disorders from bvFTD.
+In response to this need, the Neuropsychiatric International Consortium for Frontotemporal Dementia (NIC-FTD) was established to develop consensus recommendations for best practices in the evaluation of adults with new-onset behavioral changes in mid- and late- life that may be reflective of bvFTD.